silabs-KrisY/host-btmesh-switch/README.md

 ```

 5. Open the hal-config.h file and define the symbol *NCP_DEEP_SLEEP_ENABLED*.
 After that, you need to specify the wake up pin location to the symbols *NCP_WAKEUP_PORT*, *NCP_WAKEUP_PIN* and *NCP_WAKEUP_POLARITY*.
 The same rule applies to the symbol *NCP_HOST_WAKEUP_ENABLED* if you want the NCP target could wakeup the host.
-6. Erase the attached board, then build and program to it.
+6. Build the project then erase and flash to the attached board.

 ### Run the example